techsoft3d/ts3d-hc-collabServer/README.md

 ```

-### **setMessageReceivedCallback**
+### **registerMessageReceivedCallback**

 #### *Description*
-Sets a callback function that will be executed when a new collaboration message has been received.
+Registers a callback function that will be executed when a new collaboration message has been received.

 #### *Parameters*
 * **callback** - Callback function that receives collaboration messages